What is a theory? Theories exist to explain phenomena, and the theoretical framework is the structure that supports a theory of a research study.

 - Identify your beliefs

-- Consider a number of theories that broaden your way of thinking about the concepts in your study.
+- Consider several theories that broaden your way of thinking about the concepts in your study.

 - Understand why each theory is important to you.